apache/camel-website/content/blog/Camel3-Whatsnew/index.md

 ### 6) Type Safe Endpoint DSL

-Camel end users whom has configured endpoints using URI strings, would all have experienced the problem when you make a configuration mistake in the endpoint, which then makes Camel fail on startup.
+Camel end users whom have configured endpoints using URI strings, would all have experienced the problem when you make a configuration mistake in the endpoint, which then makes Camel fail on startup.

 In Camel 3, we have a new type-safe DSL for endpoints which you can use in Java routes.
 You can continue to use the classic URI strings, but if you want to try the endpoint DSL, then you need to add `camel-endpointdsl` to your classpath.
 Then you should extend `EndpointRouteBuilder` instead of `RouteBuilder` to access the endpoint DSL.